 - a.
-The nature of his or her disability;

-- b.
-The nature of the adjustment required to accommodate the person's disability;

-- c.
-The effect on the person's ability to:

-- i.
-Achieve learning outcomes

-- ii.
-Participate in courses or programs

-- iii.
-Work independently;

-- d.
-The effect on the educational authority, staff, other students or any other person making the adjustment.
+The need to respect dignity of the person concerned, including the need to respect their autonomy, comfort and confidentiality; - b.
+The nature of the adjustment required to accommodate the person's disability and individualized needs; - c.
+The effect on the person's ability to achieve learning outcomes and participate in courses or programs and in the activities of the educational institution; - d.
+The nature and extent of the effect on the educational institution, staff, other students or any other person making the adjustment.